Griffith Park: Griffith donation

 After a career speculating in mining, Griffith J. Griffith purchased Rancho Los Feliz (near the Los Angeles River) in 1882 and later leased some land to investors for an ostrich farm there.
-Although ostrich feathers were commonly used in making women's hats in the late 19th century, Griffith's purpose was primarily to lure residents of Los Angeles to his nearby property developments, which supposedly were haunted by the ghost of Antonio Feliz (a previous owner of the property).
+Ostrich feathers were commonly used in making women's hats in the late 19th century.

+However, Griffith's primary purpose was to lure residents of Los Angeles to his nearby property developments, which supposedly were haunted by the ghost of Antonio Feliz (a previous owner of the property).

 After the property rush peaked, Griffith and his wife, Christina, donated 3015 acre to the city of Los Angeles on December 16, 1896.
 It came with instructions: "Public parks are a safety valve of great cities...and should be accessible and attractive, where neither race, creed nor color should be excluded."

-Griffith was tried and convicted of shooting and severely wounding his wife in a 1903 incident.
+Griffith was tried and convicted of shooting his wife in the face and severely wounding her in a 1903 Santa Monica incident.
 When released from prison, he funded the construction of an amphitheater and observatory in the park.
 As his reputation was tainted by his crime, some objected but the city eventually accepted his money.
 An earlier plan approved by Griffith to build a funicular to the highest peak in the park never materialized.